List of Dutch regiments in World War II: Regiments

 There were 48 Infantry Regiments and 27 Artillery Regiments of the Dutch Armed Forces of 1940.
-3 regiments in turn formed a Division.
+Three regiments in turn formed a Division.
 And two divisions and two artillery regiments formed an Army Corps.
-Over 90% of the Dutch Army was conscripts, with just about 250,000 men in total to resist the Germans.
-There were also three infantry battalions, each with the strength of 5,000 men.
+Over 90% of the Dutch Army consisted of conscripts, with just about 250,000 men in total to resist the Germans.
+There were also three independent infantry brigades, each with a strength of 5,000 men.

 Field Army

-Infantry Regiments from 1 through 24, and Artillery Regiments from 1 through 12 formed the bulk of the Army in the field.
+Infantry Regiments numbered from 1 through 24, and Artillery Regiments from 1 through 12 formed the bulk of the Army in the field.
 The regiments in the Field Army were the best equipped, and were made up in numbers mostly of young conscripts.